 [WARNING: I wrote this post to a college age male.
 If you’re a female long out of college and never married, this post is probably not the best one for you.
-Read this one instead: TOP10 Signs You’re on a Bad First Date.]
+Read this one instead: What if You Never Marry?]

 It was a love song, of course, called My Darling’s Moving from Missouri.

 You can probably tell from the title that it was a country song too.
 And yeah.
 It sounded as bad as the title would lead you to believe.*

 Not to mention that I didn’t even have a “darling” in 3rd grade, nor 4th grade, nor 5th or 6th, nor in middle school or high school, nor throughout the majority of my college existence.

 Perhaps you can relate to the wait.
 Perhaps you’re already out of college or even grad school.
 Perhaps your college career is a distant memory and you’re still waiting for your first exclusive dating relationship.

 Or worse.
 Maybe you have so much romantic wreckage in your past, you just don’t think you can afford even another First Date FAIL, much less another failed relationship.

 Whatever your story, I’d like to encourage you with these words: You are normal.

 And I think those word come straight from God.

 Then the Lord God said, “It is not good that the man should be alone; I will make him a helper fit for him.” – Gen 2:18